ava-labs/core-mobile/docs/patches.md

 3/ StaticLineGraph.tsx
 - add support for gradient fill
 - add useSVG prop - render graph path as svg. this logic is needed on Android as rendering multiple canvases at once makes the app unresponsive.

+### rn-dominant-color+1.7.2.patch

+Android implementation of `getColorFromURL` will crash when facing urls with `ipfs://` scheme/protocol.
+The patch allows the method to fail without crashing.